proyecto26/awesome-jsgames/README.md

 - [Way Out](https://js13kgames.com/entries/way-out) - The door is locked.
 You'll have to explore a dangerous dungeon full of traps and monsters and find 4 lost gems to open the door and get your WAY OUT!

 ### Puzzle
+- [Planet Figadore has gone OFFLINE](https://js13kgames.com/entries/planet-figadore-has-gone-offline) - Fred lives on planet Figadore in the Hercules cluster, he likes watching cat videos from planet Earth via Parallax Shift, but the network link has gone OFFLINE!
 - [Enmeshed](https://js13kgames.com/entries/enmeshed) - A hacking puzzle / strategy game.
 Exploit vulnerabilities in nodes and connections to knock a dynamically-routed mesh network offline.
 - [Raven](http://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.
 - [Lost Treasure](http://js13kgames.com/entries/lost-treasure) - 'Lost Treasure' is a short retro style puzzle-platformer game.
 There are 7 different levels (for now) to go through and collect treasure back to little Flo.